hydephp/develop/docs/advanced-features/dynamic-data-discovery.md

 ### Injecting the data into the page

 Once the data has been discovered, it is injected into the page object.
-This is rather unglamorous, but is meantioned here for completeness.
+This is rather unglamorous but is mentioned here for completeness.
 It's pretty simple.
 The factory will always return an array of the computed data, where the keys always match the property names on the page object, so we just need to loop over the array and set the properties.